N1ckDunn/DataBouncing/ReadMe.txt

 Note
 ====
-There is be an upcoming improved version of this code, written as a single standalone application in Go.
+There is going to be an upcoming improved version of this code, written as a single standalone application in Go.
-Eventual medium to long-term aim is to release this, along with a GUI for each major platform, under the name Interocitor (see associated repository).
+Eventual medium to long-term aim is to release this, along with a GUI for each major platform, under the name Interocitor (see associated repository at https://github.com/N1ckDunn/Interocitor).

 Data Bouncing
 =============